arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ```
 The above method will check if there is an Ext A0602 expansion connected in the `i` index from the five admitted.
 This will ensure which expansion the read state belongs to.

-The expansion channels are configured as **voltage output** using the function `beginChannelAsRtd` alongside the following parameters:
+The expansion channels are configured as **voltage output** using the function `beginChannelAsDac` alongside the following parameters:

 ```arduino
       AnalogExpansion::beginChannelAsDac(OptaController,  // object class